kukuu/node-token-authentication/README.md

 4. Add your own MongoDB database to `config.js`
 5. Start the server: `node server.js`
 6. Create sample user by visiting: `http://localhost:8080/setup`
+7. Ensure to keep secret key, and other sensitive information in an environmental variable in production.
+Instal dotenv module for this, and apply a conditional detection for the environment

 Once everything is set up, we can begin to use our app by creating and verifying tokens.